 AIR TRANSPORT

-• In Haiti, American Airlines will not resume its daily service from Miami to Toussaint Louverture International Airport in Port-au-Prince.
-American had initially suspended flights until February 12, 2024.
+• HAITIAmerican Airlines will no longer resume its daily service from Miami to Toussaint Louverture International Airport in Port-au-Prince.
+American had initially suspended flights through February 12, 2024.
 The suspension is now indefinite.

 RAIL TRANSPORT

-• Belgium – The ASTB train drivers’ union has announced major strike plans for the coming months.
-Drivers are planning to strike for six consecutive days in April.
+• BELGIUM — The ASTB train drivers’ union has announced major strike plans for the coming months.
+Train drivers plan to strike for six consecutive days in April 2026.
 Starting in May, there will be two weeks of strikes per month, while in July and August, strikes will take place every Friday and Saturday.

-• France – The Sud-Rail union has filed a strike notice for the period from June 12 to September 1.
+• FRANCE — The Sud-Rail union has filed a strike notice for the period from June 12 to September 1, 2026.

 New access policies in countries and new airline policies